Rockets hit neighborhood near Kabul airport amid US pullout

 The rockets struck Monday morning in Kabul’s Salim Karwan neighborhood, witnesses said.
 Gunfire immediately followed the explosions but it wasn’t immediately clear who was firing.

-A witness who spoke on condition of anonymity for fear of reprisals, said they heard the sound of three explosions and then saw a flash in the sky.
+The witnesses, who spoke on condition of anonymity for fear of reprisals, said they heard the sound of three explosions and then saw a flash in the sky.
+People fled after the blasts, they said.

 U.S. officials did not immediately respond to requests for comment.
 U.S. military cargo planes continued their evacuations at the airport after the rocket fire.